ishantagarwal00/capsule-x/README.md

 - Modern banner layout showcasing UI skills.
 - Search form with three filters: status, original launch date, and type.
 - Fully functional search form with optimized search query for quick results.
-- Elegant data grid displaying capsule details with pagination.
+- An elegant data grid displays capsule details with pagination.
 - Clicking on an item in the grid opens a popup with item data.
 - Responsive design for all screen sizes and browsers.
 - Use of Semantic HTML and SEO best practices.